 The Parish is partnering with the Holland College Heritage Carpentry program to repair/rebuild the three sets of front doors.
 The center doors have been removed and once they are reinstalled, the other two sets will be removed in sequence for the same treatment.
 We are pleased with the cooperation of the Heritage Carpentry Program instructors and students.

-CThe church building, which was to become the first cathedral of the newly-formed Diocese of Charlottetown in 1829, was erected on the site of the present church in 1816.
+The church building, which was to become the first cathedral of the newly-formed Diocese of Charlottetown in 1829, was erected on the site of the present church in 1816.
 It was replaced by a larger wooden building in 1843, which itself gave way to a magnificent stone structure, destroyed by fire in 1913.
 This year marks the 100th Anniversary of the dedication of our present St. Dunstan's Basilica, the fourth cathedral of the Diocese of Charlottetown.
-Plans are getting underway to celebrate this milestone event.
-Stay tuned!
+As a way of marking the 100th Anniversary of our Basilica, Confirmation and other catechetics classes from across the Diocese will be invited for tours of our Diocesan Cathedral.
+Our thanks to the organizers, Charlene Peters and Fr.
+Art O'Shea.

 Knights of Columbus Council #824 are once again pleased to offer these beautiful calendars.
 Knights will have them available following weekend masses for a suggested donation of $15.
 All proceeds are returned to Catholic Missions to support their work with First Nations, Inuit and Metis communities.